 28% of U.S. Greenhouse Gas Emissions

 are generated by the transportation sector, according to the U.S. EPA – the most of any sector.
-In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions and 9% of Greenhouse Gas Emissions, according to CARB's 2020 Mobile Source Strategy.
+In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions, according to CARB's 2020 Mobile Source Strategy.

 Building the Green Economy to Meet Climate Goals

 HVIP is a key component of the California Air Resources Board’s Low Carbon Transportation and Air Quality Improvement Program, funding the technologies needed to meet California’s 2030 and 2050 climate goals.

 Vehicles and Natural Gas Engines that HVIP has helped deploy (including over 6,000 already on the road and 1,000 still in the process of being built).
 Funded technologies have included hybrids, natural gas, and a variety of zero-emission battery-electric and hydrogen fuel cell vehicles, as well as those powered with electric power takeoff (ePTO).

 Additional dollars of other public and private spending toward these purchases — over $5 for every $1 of HVIP investment.
 Leveraged private spending represents purchases redirected from traditional technologies to clean technologies.